tolking/auto-upgrade-dependencies/README.md

 For example, if a team member updates dependencies and commits code, you might not realize that you need to update your dependencies, leading to code execution errors.

-Auto Upgrade Dependencies helps you automatically detect changes in dependency versions and prompts you to upgrade them.
+Upgrade Dependencies helps you automatically detect changes in dependency versions and prompts you to upgrade them.

 ## Features